The Adventures of Tom Sawyer TYA

 Full Synopsis

-When the curtain rises we see Tom Sawyer happily fishing in a meadow outside St. Petersburg, Missouri in 1840.
+When the curtain rises, we see Tom Sawyer fishing happily in a meadow outside of St. Petersburg, Missouri, in 1840.
 When his friends arrive, he joins them in a game of Robin Hood.
-Tom's strict but kindly Aunt Polly sends him off to school - where he tricks the schoolmaster, Mr. Dobbins, into letting the class have the day off.
+Tom's strict, but kindly, Aunt Polly sends him off to school, where he tricks the schoolmaster, Mr. Dobbins, into letting the class have the day off.

 That night, Tom and Huck go on an adventure and visit the local graveyard.
-There, hidden behind a gravestone, they see Injun Joe, a troublemaker, have a fight with Doc Robinson, the local doctor ("Hands All Clean").
-Before long, Joe murders Doc Robinson before their eyes!
+There, hidden behind a gravestone, they see the troublemaking Ol’ Man Joe and have a fight with Doc Robinson, the local doctor ("Hands All Clean").
+Before long, Joe murders Doc Robinson before their very eyes!
 The boys run off and swear in blood to keep mum forever about the bloody deed ("The Vow").
-Meanwhile, Injun Joe arranges to have a local vagrant, Muff Potter, blamed for the murder.
+Meanwhile, Ol’ Man Joe arranges to have a local vagrant, Muff Potter, blamed for the murder.

 In school that day, Tom saves Becky from getting into trouble.
 Moments later, they declare their undying love for each other ("To Hear You Say My Name").

 A few days later, Muff Potter is arrested for murder.
-Muff doesn't realize that Injun Joe has framed him, and he pleads with Joe to save him from being hung.
-Joe says he'll help, provided that Muff gives him a map that Muff has found - a map leading to that legendary treasure Murrell's Gold.
+Muff doesn't realize that Ol’ Man Joe has framed him and he pleads with Joe to save him from hanging.
+Joe says that he'll help, provided that Muff gives him a map that Muff has found – a map leading to that legendary treasure, Murrell's Gold.

-As Muff is taken to jail, Tom faces a terrible choice: Should he tell the truth about the murder and save Muff Potter - thereby incurring the wrath of Injun Joe?
+As Muff is taken to jail, Tom faces a terrible choice: Should he tell the truth about the murder and save Muff Potter, thereby incurring the wrath of Ol’ Man Joe?
 Or should he keep his vow to Huck and let Muff hang?

 At Muff Potter's trial, Tom takes the stand.
-He tells the truth and swears that Injun Joe committed the murder.
-Injun Joe springs from his seat and screams "You are dead, boy!"
+He tells the truth and swears that Ol’ Man Joe committed the murder.
+Ol’ Man Joe springs from his seat and screams "You are dead, boy!"
 He throws a knife at Tom, then races from the courtroom amid a hale of gunfire.

-A few weeks later, Huck comes to warn Tom that Injun Joe has returned to town, and that he needs to be "prepared" for him, for he is the one that he wants to kill.
+A few weeks later, Huck comes to warn Tom that Ol’ Man Joe has returned to town and that he needs to be "prepared" for him, for he is the one that Joe wants to kill.

-The next morning, after weeks of secret tutoring by Widow Douglas, Huck at last learns how to read.
+The next morning, after weeks of secret tutoring bythe Widow Douglas, Huck at last learns how to read.
 He and the Widow celebrate with a song of joy ("I Can Read!").

 This is the day of the annual town picnic, and the festivities begin with the exploration of McDougal's Cave, a cavern of frightening size and darkness.

 Now, however, a tragedy occurs.
 Tom and Becky get lost in the cave.
-Aunt Polly and Judge Thatcher are frantic, and they and the rest of the town begin searching for the two children.
+Aunt Polly and Judge Thatcher are frantic, and they begin searching for the two children, as the rest of the town helps.

 Underground, Tom and Becky desperately try to find a way out of the cave.
 Tom assures Becky that they'll succeed ("Light").
-When Becky is alone for a moment, Injun Joe springs from a passage and grabs her, demanding to know where Tom is.
-Suddenly Tom jumps out from behind a rock; and a moment later, Huck shows up.
-With great courage, the three friends battle Injun Joe and defeat him.
+When Becky is alone for a moment, Ol’ Man Joe springs from a passage and grabs her, demanding to know where Tom is.
+Suddenly, Tom jumps out from behind a rock, and a moment later, Huck shows up.
+With great courage, the three friends battle Ol’ Man Joe and defeat him.

-Though badly shaken, the children find Murrell's Gold - a vast treasure of gold coins.
+Although badly shaken, the children find Murrell's Gold, a vast treasure of gold coins.
 Moments later, they see a ray of daylight shining through a crack in the wall.
 Exhausted, they crawl out of the cave, safe at last.

 When the children are discovered, the town goes wild with happiness.
 Aunt Polly is overjoyed to have Tom back.
 Sid is not.